Heat vs. Knicks Injury Report Today - May 6

 Knicks Season Insights

-- The Knicks are scoring 108.9 points per game over their previous 10 games, which is 7.1 fewer points than their average for the season (116).
+- While the Knicks are putting up 116 points per game in 2022-23, they have fallen short of that in their previous 10 games, tallying 108.9 points per contest.

 Heat vs. Knicks Betting Info